 Forensics Team (Speech and Debate)

 Is public speaking in your future: lawyer; teacher; minister; theater; movies; politics; radio/TV reporter; talk shows?
 Maybe you like to debate the issues, or you like to enlighten or to entertain people.
 Are you looking for scholarship opportunities?
 If so, consider joining the NWF State College Forensics Team!
 For more information, contact advisor Cecil Scalf (850) 897-2080 or [email protected].

 Phi Theta Kappa

 Phi Theta Kappa is the international honor society for two-year colleges.
 Membership into Northwest Florida State College’s Sigma Mu Chapter of Phi Theta Kappa is by invitation only.
 It is extended by student email to those students currently enrolled at Northwest Florida State College who have completed a minimum of twelve credit hours at our college and have maintained a minimum cumulative grade point average of 3.5 in all college courses.
-Contact Advisor Mrs. Donna Pierson at (850) 729-6416.
+For more information, contact advisor Donna Pierson at (850) 729-6416, or email [email protected].